The Spanish Bride

-The Spanish Bride is a historical novel by Georgette Heyer based on the true story of Sir Harry Smith and his wife Juana María de los Dolores de León Smith.
-He had a fairly illustrious military career and was made a baronet.
+The Spanish Bride is a historical novel by English writer Georgette Heyer, based on the true story of Sir Harry Smith and his wife Juana María de los Dolores de León Smith.
+Smith had a fairly illustrious military career and was made a baronet.
 The town of Ladysmith in South Africa is named after his wife.

+Reviewers often commented on the historical research Heyer conducted and included within the novel, while keeping the story enjoyable to read.

 Plot summary

 After the siege and sack of the Spanish city of Badajoz by British and Portuguese forces in 1812, 14-year-old, convent raised orphan, Juana, and her older sister sought sanctuary among officers of the 95th Rifles in the British camp outside the city walls.
 From the first moment he saw her, Brigade-Major Harry Smith fell deeply in love with Juana.
 Over all objections from his brother officers, Harry married Juana a few days later.

 Instead of letting herself be sent to her husband's family in England, she chose to accompany Harry with the army.
 She remained with him throughout the rest of the Peninsular War, accompanying the baggage train, sleeping in the open on the field of battle, riding freely among the troops, and sharing all the privations of campaigning.
 Her beauty, courage, sound judgment and amiable character endeared her to the officers, including the Duke of Wellington, and she was idolized by the soldiers.

 After the defeat of Napoleon, Harry took Juana to London and installed her in lodgings.
 As Harry spoke fluent Spanish, he had never bothered to teach Juana to speak English, so engaged a tutor for her.

 Harry had volunteered for service in the United States, where he witnessed the burning of the capitol at Washington, D.C.
 Following the Battle of New Orleans Harry returned to England.
 In the meantime, Harry's family had visited her in London and persuaded her to come and stay with them in the Isle of Ely, Cambridgeshire.